Ricketts expected to sign bill banning abortion method after Nebraska Legislature passes measure

 The bill would prohibit an abortion method known medically as dilation and evacuation.
 The procedure involves dilating a woman’s cervix and removing the fetus in pieces.
 Abortion opponents call the procedure dismemberment abortion.

-The bill now heads to Gov. Pete Ricketts, who is expected to sign it into law.
-Earlier this year, Ricketts put out a column in which he called for an end to "this horrendous form of abortion."
+The measure now heads to Gov. Pete Ricketts, who is expected to sign it into law.
+Ricketts praised passage of the bill Thursday and, earlier this year, put out a column in which he called for an end to “this horrendous form of abortion.”

+Opponents said they will be exploring potential legal challenges during the three months before the bill takes effect.

+“Bottom line, we don’t back down from fights and this fight isn’t over,” the ACLU of Nebraska said in a statement.
+“Whether through the courts or the Capitol, we are committed to doing everything we can to protect access to abortion care in Nebraska.”

 Geist said lawmakers “did the right thing” in passing the bill, although she acknowledged that banning one abortion method would not end abortions.